zaproxy/zaproxy/CONTRIBUTING.md

 ## Got a Question or Problem?
 If you have a question or problem relating to using ZAP then the first thing to do is to check the [Frequently Asked Questions](https://github.com/zaproxy/zaproxy/wiki/FAQtoplevel).

+We also include a comprehensive User Guide with ZAP which is also available online: https://github.com/zaproxy/zap-core-help/wiki

 If they don't help then please ask on the [User Group](https://groups.google.com/group/zaproxy-users)

 ## Found an Issue?